 MEET THE CHEWELAH ARTS GUILD BOARD MEMBERS

-Treasurer- Diane Evans
+President- Diane Evans

 My name is Diane Evans.
 I have lived in Chewelah since December of 1979.
 I have been involved in the community, as a business owner and community volunteer, for over forty years.
 In 1999, I was asked to help form, along with a handful of others, what became, the Chewelah Arts Guild.
 All of us were motivated to create an organization with and for the artists in the community, to support the creative expressions of art that were already in existence, and to share in the vision of making the arts accessible to more people of the greater Chewelah Community.